reza-mirjahanian/awesome-blockchain/Ethereum/L1 Concepts/EVM/Course A/a.md

     ```
       * When `depositsPaused` is true, attempts to call `deposit` will revert.
 ETH sent would be returned to the caller.
   * Sending ETH to a contract without a `payable fallback` or `receive` function that handles it will generally revert, unless it's to the `SELFDESTRUCT` beneficiary (which is a niche case).
 If it has a generic `payable fallback`, it might accept ETH without depositing into the vault logic.

+### INTERNAL CONTRACT DESIGN (TYPES)

+-   How does solidity represent different types?

+-   Bitwise masking allows for the EVM to only include a subset of bits from the whole word on the stack.

+-   How can we tell the difference between types?

+-   If a bitwise operation (other than a mask) is performed on a word, it's likely a bytes type.

+-   If an arithmetic operation is performed on a word, it's likely a uint or other number type.

+-   Strings, dynamic types (bytes, arrays, etc) are stored in memory, typically in RLP format.

+-   How are mappings represented?

+-   Concatenate a key and the mapping slot in a 64-byte memory array (key 1 slot 0):

+-   00000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000000

+-   SSTORE(SHA3(memory\[..\]), value)

+-   Why?

+### RLP

+**

+-   Recursive Length Prefix (RLP) is a data encoding scheme used in Ethereum, primarily used for serializing and deserializing data structures and dynamic types

+-   RLP is fairly complex, for a full understanding check out: [ethereum.org's docs](https://ethereum.org/en/developers/docs/data-structures-and-encoding/rlp/).

+-   Simply put:

+-   RLP is used to encode lists, strings, arrays, and other data types in a way that the EVM can understand

+-   RLP encoding involves prefixing data with the length of the data and recursively encoding nested structures

+**